maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-27.md

 ## Rationale

-The following rationales are provided by the original EIP and also valid for the PIP scope.
+The following rationales are provided by the original RIP and also valid for the PIP scope.

 > “secp256r1” ECDSA signatures consist of `v`, `r`, and `s` components.
 While the `v` value makes it possible to recover the public key of the signer, most signers do not generate the `v` component of the signature since `r` and `s` are sufficient for verification.
 In order to provide an exact and more compatible implementation, verification is preferred over recovery for the precompile.
 >